tomato-data/DataScience-Journey/README.md

 - Probability theory (distributions, Bayes' theorem)
 - Statistics (mean, variance, hypothesis testing)
 - Optimization techniques used in machine learning

+### Coding The Matrix
+This section discusses the book "Coding the Matrix," which explores the concepts of linear algebra through practical examples in computer science.
+The book aims to bridge the gap between theoretical mathematics and its applications in programming and data science.
+By providing real-world scenarios and coding examples, it helps readers understand how linear algebra is foundational to various computational techniques and algorithms used in the field.
+- TBU

 ### Data Analysis
 In this section, I explore the fundamentals of data analysis: